 The MOTHER Project

-Effective, accessible, medication-assisted treatment for opioid use disorder in pregnant women.
+Effective, accessible, medication-assisted treatment designed especially for pregnant women with opioid use disorders.

-Combining MAT with MFM for better access and outcomes
+Combining medication-assisted treatment with maternal-fetal medicine for better access and optimal outcomes

 Partnership with the community for complete care

 We partner with the community to provide complete wrap-around services, helping women achieve their best possible outcome.
 Our Behavioral Health Program Director facilitates and coordinates: